curateteaching/digitalpedagogy/keywords/praxis.md

 Mills Kelly has taught several iterations of an undergraduate history course entitled "Lying about the Past."
 The course conveys historical research methods and ethics by asking students to examine and debunk historical hoaxes.
 For their final projects, students create a convincing hoax of their own.
 [The results](http://www.theatlantic.com/technology/archive/2012/05/how-the-professor-who-fooled-wikipedia-got-caught-by-reddit/257134/) have been explosive.
 Alongside the emphasis on understanding history by re-shaping it, we find this an excellent example of a praxis-based syllabus, in which it's clear that Kelly considers his students to be his collaborators, and depends on their active engagement to shape the course.

 JENTERY: Would you be willing to reference material that details how students act as collaborators?
-For instance, how is the paradigm articulated in course policies or enacted through workshops?
+For instance, how is this collaborative paradigm articulated in course policies or enacted through workshops?
 Is there material along these lines?
 If not, then no worries.

 ### The Scholars' Lab Praxis Program and Praxis Network
 * Screenshot: ![screenshot](images/praxisnetwork.jpg)